Best Cheap Health Insurance in Montana (2026)

 Pacific Source Health Plans logo

 • Blue Cross and Blue Shield of Montana has the cheapest rates for about two-thirds of Montana residents.
-BCBS has the most affordable quotes in most of Montana's large cities including Billings, Missoula, Great Falls and Bozeman.
+BCBS has the most affordable quotes in most of Montana's large cities, including Billings, Missoula, Great Falls and Bozeman.
+It also has the lowest average deductible for Bronze plans, at $6,169.

-• Mountain Health CO-OP has the best low-cost medical insurance for rural Montanans.
-Mountain Health has the most affordable quotes for about a third of the individuals who live in Montana.
+• PacificSource Health has the best low-cost medical insurance for rural Montanans.
+PacificSource Health has the most affordable quotes for about one-third of the individuals who live in Montana.

 Best health insurance companies in Montana